 Activities currently running in the Makerspace include Introductions to 3D printing and Computer Aided Design, Code Club, Raspberry Jams, tablet help sessions, coding meetups, creative writing clubs, craft workshops, and language exchanges.
 We'll be expanding the activities on offer over time so let us know what you'd like to see in the Makerspace!

-If there are no activities taking place you are welcome to use the Makerspace for work or study and when we have developed a full weekly schedule we will make this available from this website.
+If there are no activities taking place you are welcome to use the Makerspace for work or study.
 Individual event details are also published on the page for Oxfordshire County Library.

 3D printing sessions

 We currently offer introductions to 3D printing and Computer Aided Design for beginners on Tuesday and Thursday afternoons, 2-4pm.
 In the future we hope to make this available throughout the week and in and evenings.
-Please sign up in advance by contacting the library on email@example.com
+Please sign up in advance by contacting the County Library.

 There is no charge for using the 3D printer; however fair use restrictions apply and we reserve the right to print your job for display purposes (credit will be given where possible).
 The current model of 3D printer is a Prusa i3 Mk2.
 PLA is the only type of filament we offer.